 This is my very first blog, so I figured I would take the coping advice I give to my students and write about what’s on my mind.
 I honestly don’t know where to start except for to tell you how the “Motivated Teacher” came to be.
-On August 20, 2016 my mother was admitted into the hospital.
+On August 20, 2016, my mother was admitted to the hospital.
 To make a very long sad story short, she passed away a month later with complications of a stroke, heart failure, and terminal delirium.

 During that terrible month, I picked up a book from my classroom to read while staying in the hospital.
 It was called “Resilience” written by Christian Moore (Great Book!!!).
-While I was at the hospital I was trying to answer Christian’s questions about resilience and come up with ways that I could bring some resilience to my mother’s current sickness, disability and life long illness of Bi-polar disorder.
+While I was at the hospital I was trying to answer Christian’s questions about resilience and come up with ways that I could bring some resilience to my mother’s current sickness, disability and lifelong illness of Bipolar disorder.
 (I still think this had something to do with her death: medicine, stress, etc?)
-Me and mom would always talk about how people would immediately ASSUME you are crazy when you say the words Bi-Polar or mental illness, and that is not it at all.
+Me and mom would always talk about how people would immediately ASSUME you are crazy when you say the words bipolar or mental illness, and that is not it at all.
 Mental illness is a disability like any other disability; however, it is not accepted the same as someone with physical disabilities for example.
 Our society will accommodate for individuals in a wheelchair, and should, but will turn their head to someone on the street with a mental illness.
 Sorry, I am getting off task that is my ADHD!
 Anyway, at this point, I was thinking the motivated teacher was something mom and me could work on together once she got out of the hospital to find ways to bring awareness to mental health.
 I didn’t know what exactly we could do but knew she would figure something out, something to help spread the word about mental illness in a positive way.
 Little did I know that I would never get to speak to her again.

-A little background on my mom: My mom was the most caring person I ever met, not because she was my mom, but because that is just how she was.
+A little background on my mom: My mom was the most caring person I have ever met, not because she was my mom, but because that is just how she was.
 She cared about every person she met and made sure to listen to their story, and also tell some of her own which typically revolved around my sister, her grand kids, her dogs, and sometimes me.
 All of my friends growing up called her “Moma Jo” because she treated them like they were her own kids.
 My mom’s career consisted of being a school teacher, daycare owner, Sunday school teacher, and a very passionate special needs advocate that worked with kids and adults with special needs teaching them life skills, job skills, and everything in between.

 A little about me: My name is Michael Todd Clinton, hence where the MT came from in the Motivated Teacher.
 Really, I go by Todd, but my mom was the only one that called me Michael Todd, just by saying it makes me think of her 🙂 Anyway, in 2010 I made the choice to pursue a career in education and change from my current field of finance which I had been doing for almost 5 years.
 This is what my undergraduate degree is in, and everyone thought I was crazy for leaving such a great job and place to work.
 At that time I was working in a bank as a FSR, in short that is a loan officer and a customer service representative.
 I really don’t know what exactly made me decide to pursue a teaching degree, (Obviously, I liked working with kids but I got to do this in my church and in my many outdoor groups) I think partly because my wife is a school teacher, and I wanted to have more time to spend with her, and also because I just wanted to be able to help people, and the bank was putting a lot more pressure on selling things rather than helping customers.
-I also just didn’t see myself being a banker the rest of my life.
+I also didn’t see myself being a banker the rest of my life.
 I loved everyone I worked with at the bank and felt it was a great learning experience for me, and I would not change working in the bank if I could.
-However, my favorite parts of the job was not the revenue producing stuff.
-I loved getting to teach kids about balancing their check book for the first time and helping customers like Robert 🙂 that need a little extra help sometimes, so I started back to school to pursue a degree in education.
+However, my favorite parts of the job were not the revenue producing stuff.
+I loved getting to teach kids about balancing their checkbook for the first time and helping customers like Robert 🙂 that need a little extra help sometimes, so I started back to school to pursue a degree in education.

-Fast-forwards seven years from starting my teaching degree.
+Fast-forward seven years from starting my teaching degree.
 I now teach in a Special Education behavior classroom, and I can honestly say I Love my job and look forward to going to it every day (not to say I don’t have bad days as all teachers do).
 Before telling you about my class let me first tell you a little more about my journey into education up to this point.
 I finally made the leap to quit the bank in January of 2012; I had the opportunity to work as an assistant in an independence program through the school system I currently work for now.
 The program was created by an amazing professor who I am sure I will talk more about her in the future and hopefully do a podcast with.
 The Independence Program is designed to help develop independent living skills for student’s ages 18-22.
-In the program the students learn how to BUDGET, shop, cook, clean, on site job skills, and a million other things.
+In the program the students learn how to BUDGET, shop, cook, clean, on-site job skills, and a million other things.
 While being an assistant in this program I got to work for an amazing teacher, and I still think she is one of the most positive teachers I have ever been around.
 Her uplifting attitude not only inspires the people she works with but her students lives will be forever changed.
 (I might add that I had to learn a lot of these living skills as well, luckily the other paraprofessional’s were patient with me.)
 I was able to work here until the end of the school year in 2012, before accepting the position I have now.

 Like I stated earlier, the position I have now is being a teacher in a special education behavior program.
-What this program does is it takes students that are not being successful in a general education setting for what ever reason, such as: lack of social skills, coping skills, responsibility, etc., and puts them into a smaller setting where we are not only going to work on their behavior weaknesses but also address all of their educational needs and prepare them to return to a general education classroom with accommodations, both behavioral and academic.
+What this program does is it takes students that are not being successful in a general education setting for whatever reason, such as: lack of social skills, coping skills, responsibility, etc., and puts them into a smaller setting where we are not only going to work on their behavior weaknesses but also address all of their educational needs and prepare them to return to a general education classroom with accommodations, both behavioral and academic.
 These accommodations allow my students to be successful once they return to the gen. ed classroom and will hopefully better prepare them for life after school.
 In this program, I have had the opportunity to work at two different middle schools, and this year, I also had the opportunity of getting to work in the high school behavior program.
-I feel this program is amazing and who ever developed it all those years ago was spot on.
-I feel blessed to have gotten to work with some of the best paraprofessionals that any one can imagine.
+I feel this program is amazing and whoever developed it all those years ago was spot on.
+I feel blessed to have gotten to work with some of the best paraprofessionals that anyone can imagine.
 Our program would not work without our team and school all working together to do what is best for our students.